moonwell-fi/moonwell-contracts-v2/README.md

 - Check all that apply (e.g. timelock, NFT, AMM, ERC20, rollups, etc.): Multi-Chain, ERC-20 Token, Timelock function
 - Is there a need to understand a separate part of the codebase / get context in order to audit this part of the protocol?:   True
 - Please describe required context:   Understand governance system on moonbeam to figure out how temporal governance works
-- Does it use an oracle?:  No
+- Does it use an oracle?:  Yes, chainlink
 - Describe any novel or unique curve logic or mathematical models your code uses: n/a
 - Is this either a fork of or an alternate implementation of another project?:   True; Compound with MRD
 - Does it use a side-chain?: False